Web Standards

 Showing in Order to Tell

-Photos of people doing meaningful things can draw visitors into the spirit of a web page, and graphics can make content more skimmable so that visitors can quickly find what is relevant to them.
+Photos of people doing meaningful things can draw visitors into the spirit of a web page, and graphics can make content more skimmable so visitors can quickly find what is relevant to them.
 Images on a web page always serve the page’s purpose emotionally or conceptually.

 Read the introduction to images and then dig into the specifics of portrait images, hero images, images and text together on a page, images with colgrid, images in posts, infographics and stat boxes and charts.